2001 British Touring Car Championship: BTC-Production

 The Honda contingent was also bolstered by businessman John Batchelor's pair of B&Q-backed Integras, entered for himself (as John B-and-Q) and Nick Beaumont.
 Joanna Clarke raced in place of Batchelor for three rounds mid season.
 Nick James also appeared for a handful of rounds in the Integra he raced in the second half of 2000.

 The Ford Focus was also competitive in the hands of GR Motorsport, who entered a quartet of cars for youngsters Gareth Howell and Mat Jackson, and veterans Rick Kraemer and Richard Meins.
 Mein's car was taken over by future champion Gordon Shedden for the Knockhill races.
+Phil Andrews was also listed as one of the team's intended drivers but never raced.

-GA Janspeed entered two Alfa Romeo 156's, campaigned by Gavin Pyper and Colin Blair and Rob Collard returned now driving a self-entered Renault Clio.
+GA Janspeed entered two Alfa Romeo 156's, campaigned by Gavin Pyper and Colin Blair, a third entry for Italian Antonio Russo was also entered but never raced.
+Rob Collard returned now driving a self-entered Renault Clio.

+Cranfield Automotive entered Mitsubishi Carismas for reigning National Saloon champion Toni Ruokonen, James Levy and Sandro Proietti but the latter was replaced by Andy Neate before the season started.
+Neate only raced at Brands Hatch and Levy only raced at Oulton Park, the rest of the time, Ruokonen was the team's sole entry.